-Early Competencies Further

-Core Competencies Development

-Competencies

-and formation.
-2. Growth in their own discipleship and a commitment to personal study of scripture and faith learning.
-3. Demonstrates an awareness of contemporary world events and, whilst has some understanding, can articulate a Christian response.
-4. A good understanding of pastoral ministry.
-5. A commitment to ongoing and appropriate training in Safeguarding. learning and development needs through feedback and conversations with others and a commitment to engaging with meaningful development opportunities.
-2. A strong understanding of pastoral ministry and knowledge of the approaches used in pastoral support of others and the ability to use these in their own ministry.
+Early Competencies Core Competencies Further Development Competencies A good understanding of pastoral ministry.
+A commitment to ongoing and appropriate training in Safeguarding.
 3. An understanding of the power dynamics in pastoral relationships.
 4. A good understanding of Methodist policies and procedures, including safeguarding, GDPR, equality, diversity and inclusion, and Positive Working Together, and modelling and upholding good practice in relation to these in their work and context.
-5. Regularly meet with other Local Lay-Pastors in a community of practice endorsed by the Methodist Church. understanding of the local context and has the openness to learn to critique cultural norms.
-2. An appreciation of Methodist theology and a willingness to learn more about relevant topics.
+5. Regularly meet with other Local Lay-Pastors in a community of practice endorsed by the Methodist Church.
 3. A good understanding of how to enable others to be lifelong learners, and how to model being a learner.
 4. An understanding of how to keep up to date with new initiatives and learning opportunities and the ability to discern how and when to use these.

-9. The ability to The ability to work The ability to speak

-Communication express faith with small groups to effectively in

-naturally and successfully various forms and

-Early Competencies Core Competencies Further Development Competencies authentically in ways that are appropriate, accessible and sensitive to the situation, using biblical and theological understanding.
-2. The ability to engage in one-to-one conversations that are meaningful, appropriate and supportive.
-3. An active listener who seeks to understand and communicates effectively within their context, knowing when to speak and when to listen.
-4. The ability to use language appropriately and carefully.
-5. Approachable and humble enough to be appropriately challenged. facilitate conversation and growth.
+9. Communication 1.
+The ability to express faith naturally and authentically in ways that are appropriate, accessible and sensitive to the situation, using biblical and theological understanding.
+1. The ability to work with small groups to successfully facilitate conversation and growth.
 2. The ability to select and use the most appropriate communication media and style for the context.
+1. The ability to speak effectively in various forms and through various media.
+2. Advocating for the communities with whom they are locallay pastor.

+Early Competencies Core Competencies Further Development Competencies The ability to engage in one-to-one conversations that are meaningful, appropriate and supportive.
+An active listener who seeks to understand and communicates effectively within their context, knowing when to speak and when to listen.
+The ability to use language appropriately and carefully.
+Approachable and humble enough to be appropriately challenged.
 3. An ability to engage with the wider community in an accessible and meaningful way.
 4. Effective communication skills for mission and evangelism, including being able to speak appropriately about God in a range of settings.
-5. The ability to articulate a good understanding of the role and status of a Local Lay- Pastor in the life of the circuit. through various media.
-2. Advocating for the communities with whom they are local-lay pastor.
+5. The ability to articulate a good understanding of the role and status of a Local Lay-Pastor in the life of the circuit.